JDLeongomez/JDL_website/content/en/authors/mva/_index.md

 ---

 Milena is an Associate Professor, and researcher in neuroscience at the Experimental Psicology Lab, [Universidad El Bosque](https://www.uelbosque.edu.co/).
 She is leading research projects in two lines: first, about typical-atypical sexual preferences, both deviant and non-deviant, such as paedophilia.
 Second, about attentional biases and HRV as indicators of affective disorders.
 She has focused on the use of eye-tracking as an indirect measure of affect and sexual arousal.
 She is interested in research about the cognitive mechanisms that underlie mood disorders and sexual behaviour.

+I was honoured to co-supervise first her PhD, and now her postdoc.

 ## **PhD Project (*Summa cum laude*)**